Open-Scholarship-Strategy/site/index.md

 #### Publication

 * Map and coordinate when current subscription and big deal licenses will run out across research institutes, and let it happen.
 Where cancellations or terminations occur, ensure that there is adequate post-subscription access and support using existing sustainable and legal mechanisms (e.g., Inter-Library Loan).

   * Explore routes for reinvesting money saved for library budgets.

 * Purchase back any legacy documents and incorporate them into the scholarly body of work.
 Also improve the open sharing and archiving of legacy articles on which copyright has expired.

 * Help to inform researchers more about the [Author Alliance termination of transfer](https://www.authorsalliance.org/resources/termination-of-transfer/) tool to help them retain their rights as authors.

   * In that context, consider making use of the [Termination of Transfer Tool](https://rightsback.org/).

 * Research funders can define the limits of what is an acceptable standard of publication.
 They therefore have the power to mandate publication in journals with a cap on APCs and BPCs, or in OA-only venues (with specific licenses), or in those with short or zero-length embargoes on self-archiving (e.g., Emerald, The Royal Society).

-* Refuse to engage with publishers that [double dip](http://www.rluk.ac.uk/about-us/blog/the-costs-of-double-dipping/) on payments, and demand transparency and data in cases where there is a suspicion that this is occurring (for an overview, see e.g. [Buranyi, 2017](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science)).
+* Refuse to engage with publishers that [double dip](http://www.rluk.ac.uk/about-us/blog/the-costs-of-double-dipping/) on payments.

+ + Demand transparency and data in cases where there is a suspicion that this is occurring (for an overview, see e.g. [Buranyi, 2017](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science)).

 * Refuse to engage with publishers in which there is no transparency around pricing for either subscriptions or Open Access.
 This includes with publishers who insist on using non-disclosure agreements as part of licensing contract terms.

   * Engage publishers on being more transparent about the financial aspects of their publishing workflows, similar to those such as [Ubiquity Press](https://www.ubiquitypress.com/site/publish/).

   * Refuse to engage with publishers who have restrictive preprint, Open Access, or copyright policies.